John T. McMurran: Biography

+Death and legacy

 John T. McMurran died from injuries consequent to the burning of the steamboat Fashion near New Orleans in 1866.
 The ship caught fire above Baton Rouge at 3 a.m. on the night of December 27, 1866, resulting in 43 fatalities.
 A New Orleans newspaper reported that "in jumping down from tier of cotton bales, when making his escape, was unfortunate as to break one of his legs.
 Thus disabled he was brought to this city, and his injuries proved so serious that he expired on the 30th ult."
 An obituary published in the Natchez Courier in 1867 stated, "The old bar, one by one, are passing away.
 At the head were Quitman and McMurran, then Montgomery & Boyd, Buckner & Stewart, Hewett &Carson, Gaines & Addison, Thatcher & Freeman, Eustis & Chaplin, Howell & Johnson, Rawlings & Armat, Vannerson & Baker, Dubuisson & Van Hosen, Sanders & Price, and others, no doubt, that I do not now recollect.
 The venerable Judge Vannerson, of Monticello, had removed from Natchez about the time I came to the bar.
 He still lives in green old age, the Nestor of the Mississippi Bar, and still engaged in active practice."
 The Adams County bar association passed a resolution "on occasion of the death of their late eminent associate, John T. McMurran: Resolved, that Hon.
 Josiah Winchester, Jas.
 Carson, Josephus Hewett, Judge R. Ballock, Judge J. S. B. Thacher and Gen. Wm.
 T. Martin be appointed a committee to draft resolutions expressive of our appreciation of Mr. McMurran's character and sincere sorrow at his untimely death, and report the same to the next term of our Circuit Court."

 The artist Matthew Harris Jouett painted portraits of several of McMurran's family members.

+Personal life

+In 1831, he married Mary Louisa Turner, a daughter of Mississippi judge Edward Turner.
+They ultimately had three children together, two of whom survived to adulthood.